DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 This README.md file explains how to install it for use in MATLAB/Octave on Linux, Mac, or Windows.

-It can be a little complicated because MATLAB does not support the use of OpenMP inside compiled mexFunctions.
-It also does not support using cmake to compile an external library from inside MATLAB.
-GraphBLAS relies on both of these.

 --------------------------------------------------------------------------------
 # For Mac
 --------------------------------------------------------------------------------

-    You must first install the OpenMP library from brew.
+    This can be a little complicated for MATLAB because it does not support the use of OpenMP inside compiled mexFunctions.
+It doesn't seem to be a problem when using Octave on the Mac.

     First, install brew from https://brew.sh.

-Next, install libomp with
+    If using octave, you should use the octave available via homebrew:

+        brew install octave

+    For both MATLAB and Octave, must install the OpenMP library from brew (this is likely installed by 'brew install octave'):

         brew install libomp

-    Add the following to your ~/.zshrc file:
+    Next, add the following to your ~/.zshrc file:

         export OpenMP_ROOT=$(brew --prefix)/opt/libomp

     Next, restart your terminal shell before continuing the steps in the section "For Linux/Mac" below.

+    HOWEVER, this may fail on MATLAB.

-    HOWEVER, MATLAB on the Mac comes with its own copy of libomp.dylib, typically
+    MATLAB on the Mac comes with its own copy of libomp.dylib, typically

         /Applications/MATLAB_R2024b.app/bin/maca64/libomp.dylib